smitesht/datastructures/tree/README.md

 ## leaf node

-A node with no children is called leaf node.
+A node with no children is called a leaf node.
 For example, K, L, M, N, O, P.

 ## siblings

-Children of same parent are called sibling.
+Children of the same parent are called siblings.
 For example, D and E.

 ## path